Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Logging/LogExtensions.md

 ### ErrorAndCreateException<TException>(ILog log, Exception innerException, Func<string, TException> createExceptionCallback, string messageFormat, object[] args)

-Writes the specified message as error message and then throws the specified exception.

-    The specified exception must have a constructor that accepts a single string as message.
+Writes the specified message as error message and then throws the specified exception.The specified exception must have a constructor that accepts a single string as message.

 #### Type Parameters